 Chambers of Commerce and Local Bureaus.

 We have partnerships and park representatives in positions on assorted boards in Del Norte and Humboldt Counties.
-We all realise that redwood parks are the main driver of the muilt-million dollar tourist economy.
+We all realize that redwood parks are the main driver of the multi-million dollar tourist economy.
 The parks' seek appropriate ways to help bring visitors to the area by working together with bureaus to create accurate county trip-planning information across a variety of platforms and publications.
 We work with the bureaus to share the mission and values of the parks' and thus encourage enjoyable, sustainable and frequent visits.

 California Coastal Commission (CCC)

 With forty miles of coastline, Redwood National and State Parks work alongside the CCC.
 Also, there are Marine Protected Areas (MPAs) just off-shore from some of our most heavily used visitor centers and campgrounds.
 We collaborate on management, planning and educational projects with the CA Coastal Commission.